New analysis challenges conventional wisdom about combining anonymity tools

 The Traffic Fingerprinting Concern

-Could a sophisticated adversary examine your VPN traffic and determine you're using Tor inside it?
+Could a sophisticated adversary look at your VPN traffic and figure out that you're running Tor through it?

 Theoretically: possibly.
 Research papers demonstrate traffic fingerprinting under controlled laboratory conditions.